aws-samples/aws-genai-llm-chatbot/README.md

 ...
 ```

-5. Finally, add a user to the generated **Cognito User Pool** in order to be able to access the user interface.
+5. Open the generated **Cognito User Pool** Link from outputs above i.e. `https://xxxxx.console.aws.amazon.com/cognito/v2/idp/user-pools/xxxxx_XXXXX/users?region=xxxxx`

+6. Add a user that will be used to login into the web interface.

+7. Open the `User Interface` Url frin the outputs above i.e. `dxxxxxxxxxxxxx.cloudfront.net`

+8. Login with the user created in .6, you will be asked to change the password and you'll be logged in in the main page.

 # Clean up
 You can remove the stacks and all the associated resources created in your AWS account by running the following command: